scoobydrew/DirectorAPI/README.md

 Given a JSON object with the format `{ favorite_camera : <string>, favorite_movies : <array> }` queries the database for a director with the livestream_id field equal to the :id parameter.
 If it exists, it updates the two fields with the data in the given JSON object.
 If the director does not exist, returns a JSON object with a `msg` field describing the error.

+## Testing
+You can run `make test` from a command prompt to run automated tests on the API.
+The tests add two directors, list them, update them, and delete them.
+They essentially validate basic CRUD functions.